 Along the banks of the great, wide Columbia River, no traveler should miss the soaring cliffs, the dramatic waterfall hikes — or the growing number of hardworking brewers making some of the tastiest trail-ending beers imaginable.
-Grab your favorite designated driver and take in the outstanding beauty of the Columbia River Gorge National Scenic Area, enjoying access along the way to five outstanding brewpubs — all within 60 breathtaking miles (97 km) of Portland.
+Grab your favorite designated driver (or better yet, go entirely car-free) and take in the outstanding beauty of the Columbia River Gorge National Scenic Area, enjoying access along the way to five outstanding brewpubs — all within 60 breathtaking miles (97 km) of Portland.

 Gateway to the gorge

 Twenty minutes from downtown, McMenamins Edgefield is the crown jewel of the local brothers’ empire of hotels and brewpubs located in character-filled, historic properties.
 Set on 74 acres, Edgefield repurposes a onetime county poor farm into a veritable good-time kingdom with a brewery, distillery, “pitch and putt” golf course, vineyard, hotel, spa, outdoor concert venue and, of course, scores of taps scattered all over the property.
 Try a Hammerhead, a classic hoppy pale ale, or a Ruby, which is infused with Oregon-grown raspberries.

 Drive a half hour further east on I-84 to the town of Cascade Locks, where you’ll find Thunder Island Brewing.
 The “adventure-based” riverfront brewery offers a rainbow of small-batch beers — from a crisp kolsch perfect for a sunny day to a dark Scotch porter.
 Sip the hoppy, citrusy IPA from patio picnic tables and drink in the stunning river views.